pop-os/systemd/docs/AUTOMATIC_BOOT_ASSESSMENT.md

    After the rename completed, the entry is booted as usual.

 4. Let's say this attempt to boot fails.
-On the following boot the boot loader will hence see the `+2-1` tag in the name, and hence rename the entry file to `4.14.11-300.fc27.x86_64+1-2.conf`, and boot it.
+On the following boot the boot loader will hence see the `+2-1` tag in the name, and will hence rename the entry file to `4.14.11-300.fc27.x86_64+1-2.conf`, and boot it.

 5. Let's say the boot fails again.
-On the subsequent boot the loader hence will see the `+1-2` tag, and rename the file to `4.14.11-300.fc27.x86_64+0-3.conf` and boot it.
+On the subsequent boot the loader will hence see the `+1-2` tag, and rename the file to `4.14.11-300.fc27.x86_64+0-3.conf` and boot it.